 The transition from soft quilts into draughtsmanship formalizes them.
 They recall Veltkamp’s diary drawings which described his life and the lives of those he knew, giving weight and meaning to mundanity, a pile we might not otherwise give attention to.
 He has given composition to the clutter, and order to chaos.
 These objects alone have no significance, but when portrayed together they tell a compelling story, if not a biography.
 In much the same way, blankets are blankets until viewed through another lens.
 What is ordinary changes simply because we are looking.
-And when we are looking, we begin to see the many different sides of a thing, and what that thing can be.
+And when we are looking, we begin to see the many different sides of a thing, and what the multiplied semiotics of that thing can be.

 Jasper Johns spoke frequently to the duality in his work.
 He said: